trpa-agency/Transportation/SMART_Phase1/Data/TTD_Phase1_DataPackage/README.md

-# README for TTD ATMS Data Aggregation Plan
+# README for Intelligent Sensor Integration on Rural Multi-Modal System with an Urban Recreation Travel Demand, Lake Tahoe Basin, NV and CA
 Strengthening Mobility and Revolutionizing Transportation (SMART) Program, U.S. Department of Transportation (USDOT) 10.10.2025